ducet8/bd/README.md

 # bash.d

-a bash auto-loader
+a bash autoloader

-or, an out-of-bag themed, machine learning directory auto-loader for bash shell source.
+or, an out-of-bag themed, machine learning directory autoloader for bash shell source

 ## basic user install